-These specialist capabilities draw on the Basic Clinical capabilities of Therapeutics and Safe Prescribing (3.3); Integrated Clinical Practice and Patient Safety capabilities of decision making and clinical reasoning (3.5); and Legal and Ethical Aspects of Care capabilities of valid consent (3.18).
+These specialist capabilities draw on the Basic Clinical Capabilities of Therapeutics and Safe Prescribing (3.3); Integrated Clinical Practice and Patient Safety capabilities of Decision Making and Clinical Reasoning (3.5); and Legal and Ethical Aspects of Care Capabilities of Valid Consent (3.18).

-4.4 Therapeutic interventions/organ system support
+4.4 Therapeutic Interventions/Organ System Support Objective:

-The ACCP will be required to initiate, manage and perform interventions for continued patient organ support and patient treatment within the critical care environment.
+The ACCP will be required to initiate, manage, and perform interventions for continued patient organ support and patient treatment within the critical care environment.